christophens/Coursera_DS_final/README.md

 This repository contains all code related final assignments for the Coursera Applied Data Science course capstone project.

-The project is split into two notebooks.
+The project is split into two notebooks, contained in the notebookds folder.

 - Introduction_data_collecting.ipynb contains the introduction and all code related to the data collecting task.
 Running this notebook requires foursquare api credentials as well as a key for the api of the American Community Census.